The important role of parents

-Education is a lengthy process and students spend a great deal of both their childhood and their adolescence in the classroom.
+Education is a lengthy process and children spend a great deal of both their childhood and their adolescence in the classroom.
 If they are not making progress and are feeling unhappy and frustrated, it can feel like a very long journey.

 Most parents indicate that they simply want the school and classroom teachers to acknowledge the difficulties their child is experiencing and to look at ways these difficulties can be addressed.
 They consider it to be vitally important that children with learning disabilities are given the opportunity to achieve in line with their potential and they are ensured access to the curriculum at all times.

 The Auspeld resource ‘Understanding Learning Difficulties: A practical guide – Revised Edition’ has been designed for Australian teachers, principals and others working in the school system.
 It contains a wealth of information for classroom teachers and outlines a range of effective, evidence-based strategies that are known to assist students with learning disabilities.
 Parents may wish to refer schools to this resource for guidance.